 May reduce risk of cancer

 Emerging cancer research points to the importance of diet and lifestyle choices to lower your risk of cancer.
 The fiber in barley can help protect your colon by expelling toxins that aren’t being removed during regular digestion.
 Beyond the fiber it contains, barley also has ferulic acid which may actually keep tumors from growing.
-And one study found that colon cancer cells were stopped from reproducing by the antioxidants found in barley.
+And

 Supports the immune system